kstep/simpledbus/README.markdown

     make PREFIX=/usr install

 This will install the files `simpledbus.so` in `/usr/lib/lua/5.1` and `SimpleDBus.lua` in `/usr/share/lua/5.1`.
 Have a look at the makefiles if this isn't right for your system.

-Make sure you have installed the dbus and expat libraries and their development packages on systems where they are seperate.
+Make sure you have installed the dbus and expat libraries and their development packages on systems where they are separate.
 The build process also requires pkgconfig to set up paths for the dbus headers.

 Instead of `make` you can use `make allinone` to compile all the code in one go.
 This produces a slightly smaller library.